ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

    of concern when making handling decisions about email messages that fail DMARC authentication checks.

+Herr (ed) & Levine (ed) Expires 18 December 2021               [Page 17]

+Internet-Draft                  DMARCbis                       June 2021

    A Domain Owner or PSO may choose not to participate in DMARC evaluation by Mail Receivers.
 In this case, the Domain Owner simply declines to advertise participation in those schemes.
-For example,

-Herr (ed) & Levine (ed) Expires 13 December 2021               [Page 16]

-Internet-Draft                  DMARCbis                       June 2021

-   if the results of path authorization checks ought not be considered as part of the overall DMARC result for a given Author Domain, then the Domain Owner does not publish an SPF policy record that can
+For example, if the results of path authorization checks ought not be considered as part of the overall DMARC result for a given Author Domain, then the Domain Owner does not publish an SPF policy record that can